María Teresa Rodríguez del Toro y Alaysa

 María Teresa Josefa Antonia Joaquina Rodríguez del Toro Alayza (15 October 1781 – 22 January 1803), was the Spanish-born wife of Simón Bolívar.
 After only two years of engagement and eight months of marriage, she died after contracting yellow fever at 21 years of age.
 Bolívar swore and kept his promise to never remarry.
-According to historians, and to Bolívar himself, her death was a turning point in his life that put him in the path to become the liberator of six Latin American nations and the forefather of the Latin American integration process.
+According to historians, and to Bolívar himself, her death was a turning point in his life that put him in the path to become the liberator of six Hispanic American nations and the forefather of the Hispanic American integration process.

 Biography

 María Teresa was the only daughter of Bernardo Rodríguez del Toro y Ascanio, born in Caracas, Venezuela in the heart of a family with origins in Teror, Canary Islands, and Benita de Alayza Medrano, from Valladolid, Spain.
 She was born in Madrid on 15 October 1781, during the reign of Charles III.
 María Teresa was deeply linked to Caraquenian society.
 Her father was the son of the second Marquess del Toro, Francisco Rodríguez del Toro e Isturiz (Governor and Captain General of the Province of Venezuela), and brother of the third Marquess, Sebastián Rodríguez del Toro y Ascanio (Major of Caracas), whose title was inherited by María Teresa's first cousin Francisco Rodríguez del Toro (who would become the first Commander in Chief of Venezuela's independence army).
 By her mother's side, María Teresa was a niece of the Marquess of Inicio and Count of Rebolledo.
 Upon her mother's death, María Teresa, though of a young age, took care of her brothers and helped her father and her cousin, Pedro Rodríguez del Toro, in matters related to the administration of goods and haciendas.
 Various studies and biographies gloss the recreation of the myth of María Teresa: